swpecht/swpecht.github.io/docs/_drafts/phase-10.md

 ## Context

 Phase 10 is a rummy-like cardgame where the player needs to accomplish various goals (or phases) to progress.
 For example, the player may need to get 2 sets of 3 cards or a 7 card straight.
+In each turn, the player must decide between 1) taking the faceup card discarded by the player to their right or 2) drawing an unknown card from the deck.

 Wikipedia gives a good overview of [the rules](https://en.wikipedia.org/wiki/Phase_10).

 ## Problem